Getting started with Ionic

 </dict>

-Re-run your application in the iOS emulator and you should see data flowing in.
+Re-run in the iOS emulator and data should flow in.

 Debugging in Android